MagicStack/uvloop/docs/index.rst

 gevent, as well as any other Python asynchronous framework.
 The performance of uvloop-based asyncio is close to that of Go programs.

+You can read more about uvloop in this `blog post <http://magic.io/blog/uvloop-blazing-fast-python-networking/>`_.

 Architecture
 ------------